 1.Models of the particulate nature of matter

-• The ionic model Structure • The covalent model • The metallic model • From models to materials3.Classification of matter
+• The ionic model Structure • The covalent model • The metallic model • From models to materials

 • Proton transfer reactions Reactivity • Electron transfer reactions • Electron sharing reactions • Electron-pair sharing reactions